 |💰 Best budget hotel:||EVEN Hotels Pittsburgh Downtown, an IHG Hotel|

-Downtown is the best area to stay in Pittsburgh for first-time travelers due to its prime location.
+Downtown is the best overall area to stay in Pittsburgh for first-time travelers due to its prime location.
 Located right at the heart of the city center, you will be within walking distance of numerous popular attractions, as well as many choices in shopping, dining, and nightlife.

 You will also be perfectly positioned to explore the entire city.
 The downtown area is surrounded by other popular districts including the Strip and Uptown.
 Downtown Pittsburgh is a safe neighborhood, pratice common sense during your stay as you travel to any city in the world, you will be fine.